Ongli6/skills-introduction-to-github/PROFILE.md

-Wlecome to my GitHub profile
+Wlecome to my GitHub profile!